evankiely/OpynSpecimen/README.md

   - A dictionary where the keys are the OpenSpecimen environment names, and the values are dictionaries.
 The sub-dictionaries consist of keys representing the details of the account used to access a given environment, and the values are the results of retrieving the specified environmental variables
 - `Settings.translatorInputDir`
   - The path used to dictate where the translator object should look for input documents
+- `Settings.pathReportInputDir`
+  - The path used to dictate where the pathReportUpload function should look for input documents
 - `Settings.inputDir`
   - The path used to dictate where to look for input documents; Document context is provided by naming convention
 - `Settings.outputDir`